Full disclosure: This post contains affiliate links. ?

 But it's distracting if you are learning a culturally-relevant language.

 For example, when learning the word “Newspaper” in Dutch, the newspaper's text in the image was printed in Arabic.
 I'm not learning Arabic right now.

 This doesn't help me at all and is part of the copy-and-paste use of all images across all languages.

 But even forgetting this for a moment, most culture presented in the photos screams U.S.A.

-When learning about Dutch, I want to see photos relevant to the Netherlands and how Dutch people act (or Belgium/Belgians); their body language, their smiles etc. I do not want to see cheesy American poses.
-Even the culturally sensitive ones of Islamic families act like Americans just wearing different clothes.
+When learning about Dutch, I want to see photos relevant to the Netherlands and how Dutch people act (or Belgium/Belgians).
+I want to learn their body language and their smiles.

-Every time I started using the program I felt like I was leaving the Netherlands and back in America.
-It’s hard for an American to appreciate how obvious this is in most of the photos.
-As a non-American who has lived in different countries I can say that this is doing nothing to help you prepare for any kind of immersion.
+As a non-American who has lived in different countries, I can say this is doing nothing to help you prepare for any kind of immersion.

 There's a good reason they do this, which brings me to my biggest pet peeve of all with Rosetta Stone: